-Use of non-calculator based methods - Mental arithmetic skills and practice - Discussions - Questions - Practical tasks - Functional skills tasks -Investigational work on open-ended tasks.
+Use of non-calculator based methods - Mental arithmetic skills and practice - Discussions - Questions - Practical tasks - Problem solving - Bespoke homework tasks - Subject specific study skills

 MUSIC

 Student year: Upper 3 (Year 7) Head of Department: Miss A Blackwell

 Pupils will experience the key components of the subject: performing, composing, listening and appraising.
 They will look at how music is constructed as well as learning about music from another era and from another culture.